 What is your UVP (unique value proposition?

-What’s your financial goal and at what amount of time do you want to achieve it?
+What’s your financial goal and in what amount of time do you want to achieve it?

 At what price are you launching your product or service?